The Forests of the Night: Plot

 One evening, a British soldier survives a crash landing near Saint-Clar and, speaking French, passes himself off as a French villager when he is discovered by Jacques, a resident of Saint-Clar.
 Jacques brings the British soldier to dine with a German officer, claiming that the soldier was his friend from the army.
 The next day, Jacques reveals to the soldier that he was aware he was the soldier who had crashed that evening.
 The soldier then leaves for England.

 Gerard and Francis both find Helene changed, and feel somewhat disgusted by her presence even though she has not told them she has taken Philip as a lover.
-Philip becomes involved with a gang who supports the German occupation and eventually rats on Francis, who is later captured in Bordeaux and subsequently tortured then killed while trying to escape with Philip.
-Helene eventually learns that her brother Francis was murdered and that her ex-fiancee, Jean, committed suicide by driving his plane downwards to a crash after receiving her letter informing him of their breakup.
+Philip becomes involved with a gang who supports the German occupation and rats on Francis, who is later captured in Bordeaux and subsequently tortured then killed while trying to escape with Philip.
+Helene learns that her brother Francis was murdered and that her ex-fiancee, Jean, committed suicide by driving his plane downwards to a crash after receiving her letter informing him of their breakup.
 She feels alienated from her former virtuous self and has difficulty reconciling what she has caused with her ethics.
-Feeling distanced from most people, she eventually becomes the lover of Jacques, who attempts to profit from the war.
+Feeling distanced from most people, she becomes the lover of Jacques, who attempts to profit from the war.

-The Americans and Russians eventually advance into France, eventually liberating Paris, during which crowds of people join in to help fight the retreating German occupants.
-The Comte de Balansun, while initially holding out hope that his son Francis might still be alive, eventually comes to believe that his son did indeed die.
+The Americans and Russians eventually advance into France, liberating Paris, during which crowds of people join in to help fight the retreating German occupants.
+The Comte de Balansun, while initially holding out hope that his son Francis might still be alive, comes to believe that his son did indeed die.
 The novel also describes that during the occupation there were those who profited from the war, those who collaborated, those who switched sides depending on who was winning, and the different shades of morality that were created by the imposition of the darkness of the "night" during the German occupation.